austinhuang0131/joinmatrix/servers.md

 })
 </script>

+**Due to an ongoing spam wave, some homeservers may not be available for registration.
+Additionally, the requirement regarding matrix.org blacklists will be suspended for currently listed homeservers until Friday, February 11, 2022.**

 ## List of public Matrix homeservers

 This is a list of public Matrix homeservers as compiled by the author of this guide.
 Support for this list is provided at [`#public_servers:tchncs.de`](https://matrix.to/#/#public_servers:tchncs.de).
 Remember: